Applications close 31 March 2019

 Are you a volunteer?
 Consider an Internship.

-Grants are also available to volunteers or those working within eligible organisations to develop professional networks and skills.
+Grants are available to volunteers or those working within eligible organisations to develop professional networks and skills.
+Up to $3,000 for up to 2 weeks at the Australian National Maritime Museum or another collecting institution.
+Read about one interns' experience on the ANMM Blog.

 Get ANMM experts to help directly